The forced-colors

 Properties affected by forced-color mode

 In forced colors mode, the values of the following properties are treated as if they have no author-level values specified.
-That is, user-specified values (if any) or browser-specified values are used instead.
+That is, browser-specified values are used instead.
+The browser-specified values do not affect the style cascade; the values are instead forced by the browser at paint time.

-You can use system color keywords with any property other than those listed above, to ensure that the rest of the page integrates with the restricted color palette available in forced colors mode.
+You can also use system colors with any property other than those listed above, to ensure that the rest of the page integrates with the restricted color palette available in forced colors mode.

 User preferences

 This media feature is active only if the user has enabled color scheme preferences in their operating system.
-For example High Contrast mode on Windows.
+One example of such a feature is High Contrast mode on Windows.

 Examples